Straandlooper

 Straandlooper is an animation studio and video game developer based in Donaghadee, Northern Ireland.
-They developed the episodic video game for iPhone, Hector: Badge of Carnage which is based on their character Hector: Fat Arse of the Law.
+The studio was founded in January 2008 by Richard Morss, Alastair McIlwain and Tim Bryans.
+They developed the episodic video game for iPhone, Hector: Badge of Carnage, which is based on their character Hector: Fat Arse of the Law.
 Straandlooper is notable for being Northern Ireland's first animation studio to produce a television series for the international market.
 As a video game developer, they are notable for being the first company where Telltale Games took on a publishing role, rather than a directing role.
 Telltale funded the development of the final two episodes of Hector: Badge of Carnage and published all three episodes on additional platforms, in addition to iOS.

 Television

 Lifeboat Luke is a television program aimed at 4 to 7-year-old children inspired by the Donaghadee RNLI lifeboat.
 It is a partnership between Straandlooper and the Royal National Lifeboat Institution, and is Northern Ireland's first domestically produced animated TV series for the international market.